-What you want to make sure you use is a puree only.
+What you want to make sure you use is puree only.
 Note that you can use frozen or fresh cranberries for this recipe.

 Be sure to also check out our Amazon Store for recommendations.
 You might be surprised by how many great keto options are at your disposal.

-- 2 cups of almond flour
+- 2 cups of finely almond flour, measured and sifted

-- ¾ cup sugar substitute I used Swerve
+- ¾ cup granulated sugar substitute

 - ¾ cup pumpkin puree

-- 4 ounces of cream cheese
+- 4 ounces of full-fat cream cheese, room temperature

-- 3 tablespoons of sour cream
+- 2 tablespoons of sour cream

-- 2 tablespoons of melted butter
+- 2 tablespoons of melted unsalted butter

-- 3 eggs
+- 3 eggs , room temperature

 - 1 teaspoon of pumpkin spice